 Why use cannellini beans?

-Cannellini beans are meatier and have earthly flavor compared to other white beans and I prefer cannellini beans to any other white beans in soups.
+Cannellini beans are meatier and have earthly flavor compared to other white beans.
+And I prefer cannellini beans to any other white beans in soups and minestrone soup is another recipe with this beans.

-This soup is easy to prepare.
+This is an easy preparation.
 Prepare it on stovetop or in Instant Pot.
 Though I made it in Instant Pot, it really doesn’t require a pressure cooker unless you want to dump everything in the cooker and forget about it.

 - Saute onions, ginger garlic paste and vegetables.